Zirkle Mill: History of the mill

 War had once again come to the valley as the north and south faced off against each other in the Civil War.
 After driving Confederate General Jubal Early from the field at the Battle of Fisher's Hill, Union General Phillip Sheridan pursued him as far south as Harrisonburg and McGaheysville, Virginia.
 There he stopped as he feared Confederate Troops from the Richmond area might move to his rear and trap his army between two forces.

 General Sheridan received orders from General Ulysses S. Grant to burn "the breadbasket of the Confederacy."
 Sheridan then executed a strategic retreat northward towards Winchester and Union troops rode the width of the valley setting fields, barns and mills ablaze.

 At the Zirkle Mill, the miller Samuel Hockman climbed the hill facing the mill.
 In the distance he could see the mills at nearby Moore's Store, Harpinetown and the Myers farm being set ablaze.
 He ran and got a Union Flag, climbed onto the roof of the mill and hung it there.

 He ran to meet the Union Cavalry officers in the road.
 The flag and his pleadings convinced them of his sincerity and the troops were ordered to leave the mill alone.
 It was the only mill on Holman's creek to survive that day.
 The General in charge of the Union Cavalry in this area was none other than George Armstrong Custer.
-This fantastic tale is recounted in "The Burning: Sheridan in the Shenandoah Valley" by Professor John Heatwhole.

 After the war, the local people branded Hockman as a Union sympathizer and refused to patronize the mill and soon the owner Peter Myers was forced to sell.
 Joseph Andrick purchased the mill in 1867 and operated it until his death in 1893.
 His sons Casper and Charles ran the mill for a number of years and upgraded the mill by installing roller milling equipment.
 Much of this equipment is still in the mill today.